rahuljsaliaan/Go-Gather/README.md

 ![Render Badge](https://img.shields.io/badge/deployed%20on-render-brightgreen)

-Welcome to Go Gather, your ultimate API platform for discovering and registering for exciting events led by experienced hosts.
+Go Gather is an API platform for discovering and registering for exciting events led by experienced hosts.
 Whether you’re seeking thrilling adventures or peaceful gatherings, Go Gather has a variety of options to satisfy every explorer's taste.

 ## API Endpoint